jonahlipsky/dhamma-dhara-app/documentation/mvp.md

 ## MVPs
 - Search bar that picks up a list of maintenance appliances.
 - Map of the center.
 You can toggle different levels.
-  - CRUD for naming of the rooms.
+  - CRUD (create, read, update, destroy) for naming of the rooms.
 - Maintenance appliances.
 Can select a maintenance appliance and have the room(s) where that appliance exists become highlighted across all levels (and buildings in bonus features).
   - If you are looking at a level and the appliance exists on a different level as well, a notification should appear that says it also exists on those other levels.
   - Videos, Google Docs.
 Selecting a maintenance appliance, you see a short description, and a link to a vimeo set of videos and a link to a google doc for information related to the appliance.
+- Authentication (log in / log out)
+- Authorization (server / admin / superadmin access)
   - Admin role and viewer role.
 Admin can CRUD all of the objects in the system.
 Viewer can just view.
-- Authentication
-- Authorization
+  - Superadmin role to manage the different centers and admins
 - Centers.
+  - Different centers can be opened up and have separate data entirely including user roles and admin roles.
     - Create a specification document so that a designer from a different center can create a set of SVG files autonomously, upload them, and have them appear correctly.
-  - Different centers can be opened up and have separate data entirely including user roles and admin roles.
-- Superadmin role to manage the different centers and admins
-- Item upload portal
+- Item upload portal (upload a spreadsheet of maintenance items mapped to rooms)
-- SVG upload portal
+- SVG upload portal (upload an SVG along with the building/level/room key spreadsheets)

 ## Bonus Features
 - Map maintenance